Georg Ritter von Schönerer: Adoption of antisemitism

 Schönerer's movement had various strict criteria: it only allowed its members to be Germans; none of the members could have relatives or friends who were Jews or Slavs, and before any member could marry, they had to prove "Aryan" descent and be checked for health defects.
 Other pan-German movements generally followed suit by expelling Jews and generally Slavs as well.

-Schönerer was addressed by his supporters as the "Führer," and he and his followers also used the "Heil" greeting, things Hitler and the Nazis later adopted.
+Schönerer was addressed by his supporters as the "Führer," and he and his followers also used the "Heil" greeting, mannerisms Hitler and the Nazis later adopted.
 Schönerer and his followers often met during the summer and winter to celebrate German history and listen to German battle songs.
 Schönerer told his followers to prepare for a battle between Germans and Jews; he said, "If we don't expel the Jews, we Germans will be expelled!"

 In 1888, Schönerer was temporarily imprisoned for ransacking a Jewish-owned newspaper office and assaulting its employees for prematurely reporting the imminent death of the German emperor Wilhelm I. His attack increased his popularity and helped members of his party get elected to the Austrian Parliament.
 Nevertheless, the prison sentence also resulted not only in the loss of his status as a noble, but also of his mandate in parliament.
 Schönerer was not reelected to the Imperial Council until 1897, while rivals like the Vienna mayor Karl Lueger and his Christian Social Party took the chance created by his disfavor to get ahead.

 Schönerer left the Catholic Church in January 1900, and converted to the Lutheran denomination.